 Some people may wonder if they can eat certain foods, such as fish that contain cholesterol, if a doctor advises them on a diet to lower their cholesterol levels.

-This article answers some questions about cholesterol and diet and advises on the types of fish to eat.
+This article answers some questions regarding cholesterol and diet and advises on the types of fish to eat.
 Also, it gives nutrient profiles of some fish and ideas on how to include them in meals.

 What is cholesterol?